 Meteoroids directionality

-The meteoroid flux model given in Error!
-Reference source not found.10.2.4 assumes an isotropic flux with respect to the Earth surface.
+The meteoroid flux model given in Annex Error!
+Reference source not found. assumes an isotropic flux with respect to the Earth surface.
 For an orbiting spacecraft the Earth shielding and the spacecraft motion both introduce a directional dependence.

 The directionality caused by the spacecraft motion leads to increased fluxes on forward facing surfaces and to reduced fluxes on trailing surfaces.